Teaching Online Prep Program (TOPP)

 - Identify an online or a hybrid course you would like to develop and the semester it will be taught.

 - The program will require a significant commitment of time and effort.
-Participants are expected to spend 6 to 15 hours per week learning and participating, but the actual amount will depend on your skill level and experience.
-If you need assistance, the CELTT staff will be available to work with you as a team, online or in person, to ensure that you end up with a viable online course.
+Participants are expected to spend 6 to 8 hours per week learning and participating, but the actual amount will depend on your skill level and experience.
+If you need assistance, your facilitators will be available to work with you as a team, to ensure that you end up with a viable online course.

-After participating in TOPP, a learner will be able to:
+After participating in TOPP, you will be able to:

 - Identify effective pedagogical strategies for online teaching.